 Google Analytics for data collection

 Data collection can be done with minimal effort, thanks to Google Analytics.
-This is a great platform to implement a tracking code into your site to monitor your traffic, from discovering your audience’s age, location, and genders to their interests and hobbies.
+This is a great platform to implement a tracking code into your site to monitor your traffic, from discovering your audience’s age, location, and gender to their interests and hobbies.

 Engagement is a critical part of any site and the business behind it.
 With that being said, it’s essential to implement some of these tips and tricks to help improve your website’s engagement.
 I hope this piece of content helps!
 Do you have any thoughts to share?
-If yes, please do in the comment section!
+If yes, please do it in the comment section!